-The applicability of the Socratic method to this kind of argument is even more evident with regard to the central role of questions in a sales negotiation, which is also highlighted in our blog post: The power of questions in a sales negotiation.
+The applicability of the Socratic method to this kind of argument is even more evident about the central role of questions in a sales negotiation, which is also highlighted in our blog post: The power of questions in a sales negotiation.

 How to ask business questions using the Socratic method

-If the maieutic method has had its main field of application in theory and ethics, it is also true that with a time jump of about 2 500 years we find ourselves having a vast plurality of fields of application for Socratic thought.
+Suppose the maieutic method has had its main field of application in theory and ethics.
+In that case, it is also true that with a time jump of about 2 500 years, we find ourselves having a vast plurality of fields of application for Socratic thought.

-In fact, Socrates realized that, by asking the right questions, he could lead his interlocutors to real illuminations.
-Think about how much such an approach would facilitate a sales negotiation: instead of wasting time in delays and confusing information exchanges, using the Socratic dialogue we could succeed in stimulating our interlocutors to provide us with key information from a commercial perspective.
+In fact, Socrates realized that he could lead his interlocutors to real illuminations by asking the right questions.
+Think about how much such an approach would facilitate a sales negotiation.
+Instead of wasting time in delays and confusing information exchanges, using the Socratic dialogue, we could succeed in stimulating our interlocutors to provide us with key information from a commercial perspective.

 By asking the right questions in the correct order and at the right time, we would greatly simplify negotiations, handle fewer objections and shorten our sales funnel.
 Far from being a barrier between us and the other, the questions actually serve to shorten distances and empathize with the latent needs of our interlocutor.